Text Version of the Interview

 We have 630 employees right now that know how to grow.
 We understand what our clients need.
 We understand what's selling every day.

 So we certainly have a leg up on the manufacturer suppliers, distribution channels.
-Because we're a marketing tool.
-We have a hundred thousand people in our stores every month.
-We see the tremendous growth of new products coming to market.
+Because we're a marketing tool, we see the tremendous growth of new products coming to market.

 But along that side of it, we also have R&D at GrowGen.
-And so we also are bringing on our own products to market as we speak.
-And one of the interesting parts is last year, our private label division did about two and a half million dollars in business.
+And so we also are bringing on our products to market as we speak.

-We do.
-We have you look at our org chart.
+We have a look at our org chart.
 It starts with me and our co-founder Michael Solomon.
 That goes down to our CFO that has twenty-five people under his command.

 And then you have our Chief Op, we also have a vibrant online division.
 So we have our technology division.
 And then we also have our commercial team.